-- Reptiles and amphibians should not be allowed to roam free in living areas or in the kitchen.
+- Reptiles and amphibians should not be allowed to roam free in living areas or the kitchen.

-- Day care centers, preschools, etc. should not house reptiles or amphibians.
+- Day-care centers, preschools, etc. should not house reptiles or amphibians.

-Can Kids Have Pet Reptiles if Salmonella is a Risk?
+Can Kids Have Pet Reptiles If Salmonella Is a Risk?

 Children also often put things in their mouths that they shouldn't, including small reptiles.
-If your child is known to do things like this, they probably shouldn't be allowed access to a reptile that is small enough to fit in their mouth.
+If your child is known to do things like this, they probably shouldn't be allowed access to a reptile that is small enough to fit in their mouths.